pashaSok/shelter/README.md

 + Header (`<header>` contains only the logo and navigation bar)
 + Interactive navigation bar:
 + + Our pets element must be highlighted by default;
-+ +a highlighted Our pets element may not have hover effects.
++ + a highlighted Our pets element may not have hover effects.
 + Clicking on About the shelter takes us to the main page.
 + Clicking on About the shelter takes us to the main page.
 + Clicking on Help the shelter takes us to the Help box on the main page (anchor link).